-B. Language Requirement: Proficiency through the level of the second year in college in an indigenous or colonial language of Africa other than English.
+B. Language Requirement: Proficiency through two semesters in college in an indigenous or colonial language of Africa other than English.
 This requirement may be met by examination or course work; such language courses may not count toward the six courses required in Section A.

 D. Recommended Actions: